lizaklimova/campers-ukraine/README.md

 # Campers in Ukraine

 Campers in Ukraine is a user-friendly website designed to help users explore and book available campers for rent across Ukraine.
-With our platform, users can easily browse through a variety of camper options, add favorites, and utilize advanced filtering options based on equipment, location, and type of van.
+With this platform, users can easily browse through a variety of camper options, add favorites, and utilize advanced filtering options based on equipment, location, and type of van.

 ![Preview](https://images.unsplash.com/photo-1515876305430-f06edab8282a?q=80&w=2070&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)